Meet the SPARKies Awards 2019 Judges30th April 2019

-Nominations for the SPARKies are closed, while we’re sorting out the incredible number of submissions we thought we’d let you know about a few of the wonderful people who’ll be casting their eyes over the shortlists – The SPARKies judges.
+You’ve still got until 10 May to get your SPARKies nominations in, while you’re putting together the perfect application to highlight your strengths, we thought we’d let you know about a few of the wonderful people who’ll be casting their eyes over the shortlists – The SPARKies judges.
 They’ll be deciding who the best South West people and companies in tech and digital are this year.

 “I am hoping to see diversity, some female talent and great collaboration from the nominees!”

-Fellow judge Elaine McKechnie (pictured right), who runs Bristol-based tech hub FutureSpace, gives us her take on the Bristol and Bath tech scene: “It’s lively, creative, ambitious, well-connected and collaborative.
+Fellow judge Elaine McKechnie (pictured right), who’s the Business Development Director at Oxford Innovation, gives us her take on the Bristol and Bath tech scene: “It’s lively, creative, ambitious, well-connected and collaborative.
 The mix makes it refreshingly different from other regions in the UK.

 With this in mind, she explains she’s looking for: “Thought-provoking ideas and talent, with a generous glug of passion and enthusiasm.”